pytchlang/pytch-tutorials/bunner/tutorial.md

 ## The start button

 When the game is over I would like a way to start it again.
 This is where the rearranging of code I did earlier on will pay off.

+The plan is to change things around so that starting to play a game and clicking the green flag are separate things.
+The green flag will start off the whole project, and playing a game is something the project manages for itself.

-First I make a new sprite that will act as a 'start game' button
+First I make a new sprite that will act as a 'start game' button that appears when the green flag is clicked, and when the game ends (so that you can use it to start the game over).

 {{< commit create-start-button >}}

 I want it to react to being clicked with the mouse.
 When it's clicked it announces to the rest of the project that it's time to start a new game, then the button hides itself.

 {{< commit make-start-button-clickable >}}

 The bunny should start a new game when this message is received, not when the green flag is clicked

 {{< commit make-bunny-start-game-on-message >}}

 The traffic factories should also begin making cars when the game starts, not when the green flag is clicked.

 {{< commit start-traffic-on-message1 >}}